-Writing a good Redcliffe Conclusion
+Writing a good Redcliffe Novels Conclusion

-For the last week I have been mentally preparing the conclusion for my latest Redcliffe novel Love Kills.
-This follows the story of bookshop owner Jessica Stone as she comes to terms with the revelation that her lover is a vampire, his identical twin brother is a werewolf, and that she is a witch who must now learn to accept her heritage and embrace her newly discovered powers.
-The story is set on the rugged coast in Cornwall, England, and I have a host of vampire and werewolf supporting characters, with a few humans and witches thrown in for good measure.
+For the last week I have been mentally preparing the conclusion for my latest Redcliffe novel Love Kills (The Redcliffe Novels).
+It follows the story of bookshop owner Jessica Stone as she comes to terms with the revelation that her lover is a vampire, his identical twin brother is a werewolf, and that she is a witch who must now learn to accept her heritage and embrace her newly discovered powers.

 The novel writing went very well until I reached the end.
 Then I began to struggle.
 I wanted to end the story at a point which leads easily into the third book in my Redcliffe series, but not so that it was too abrupt.
 While I was away on a short family holiday, I kept repeating the conclusion in my head, and every day it changed slightly.
 Tonight I finally managed to sit down and actually do the writing.

 I was in for a surprise.
 Once I had settled my daughter in bed, I quickly became engrossed in my work.
 My fingers flew over the keys, the words appeared as if by magic on the computer before me.
-And my conclusion to Love Kills began to take shape with a surprisinly dramatic outcome.
+And my conclusion to Love Kills (The Redcliffe Novels) began to take shape with a surprisingly dramatic outcome.
 I still have a little more to write, and I have reached another brick wall of sorts.
-But I’m not worried.
-After a good night’s sleep and a day of household chores, I have no doubt that my muse will be back on fine form tomorrow evening and I will write the perfect conclusion.
-Bring it on!

 About SpookyMrsGreen